 Graduated Driver Licensing introduces teenage drivers to the road in stages, over an extended period of time and in an environment that minimizes risk.
 First is the Permit Phase where the teen practices with supervision.
 Next is the Provisional or Probationary Phase where the teen is allowed independent driving with restrictions.
 Only after successfully completing both phases will the teen be granted full driving privileges.
 As your teen learns this new and important skill, practice is very important.
 As a parent or guardian of a new driver, spend as much time as possible helping and teaching your teen good driving habits.

 Many provinces have restrictive laws that go along with having a GDL license, such as:

 - May not drive between midnight and 5:00am

 - May not use a cell phone (including hands free), or any other hand held electronic device

 - Driver and ALL passengers must wear seat belts

 These laws may vary a bit by province but are now becoming extremely common.
-For more information download the Graduated Driver Licensing Information here.
+For more information visit the Alberta Government site for information on the Graduated Drivers License here.

 Alberta Fraud Laws and Auto Insurance